4pplet/waffling60/README.md

 - Rev D: Moves to APM32 MCU, minor changes to routing and USB shielding.
 - Rev E1: Adds NMB version.
 Adds underglow, rotary encoder support and 6u space support.
 Changed the switch rotation on MX ISO-enter.
 Reset button removed to reduce risk of resetting the board when bottoming out or when using a lot of foam.
 - Rev E2: Fixes missing underglow resistor on NMB PCB.
 Fixes incorrect 6u support on solder PCBs (all versions with 6u support).
 - Rev E3 on Waffling60SE: Adds a missing 5-pin switch hole on bottom row.
+- Rev E3 on Waffling60DB: Adjusting UDB connector to align with the rest of the project.
+It had a slight offset.

 ## Encoders: